kubernetes/ingress-nginx/controllers/gce/BETA_LIMITATIONS.md

 * Creating an Ingress with a TLS section allocates a static IP, because GLBC assumes you mean business.
 * Modifying an Ingress and adding a TLS section allocates a static IP, but the IP *will* change.
 This is a beta limitation.
 * You can [promote](https://cloud.google.com/compute/docs/instances-and-network#promote_ephemeral_ip) an ephemeral to a static IP by hand, if required.

+## Large clusters

+Ingress is not yet supported on single zone clusters of size > 1000 nodes ([issue](https://github.com/kubernetes/contrib/issues/1724)).
+If you'd like to use Ingress on a large cluster, spread it across 2 or more zones such that no single zone contains more than a 1000 nodes.
+This is because there is a [limit](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances) to the number of instances one can add to a single GCE Instance Group.
+In a multi-zone cluster, each zone gets its own instance group.

 ## Disabling GLBC